 - The audience probably knows that the history teacher is playing a part when he pretends to be this uncaring person who hates teaching.
 Mr Bruner is a ‘fake opponent ally’ who looks after Nadine later when she’s in crisis mode.
 He also gives her money for a frozen yoghurt.
 We suspect he’s in his classroom at lunchtime not to avoid everyone, but for precisely the opposite reason — to be there for the oddballs who need him.
 We also have it confirmed that he is not what he seems when we see he’s got a wife and family — this is after Nadine has accused him of being bald, lonely and single.

-Nadine plans to have sex.
+Nadine (sort of) plans to have sex.
 With the juvie guy (Nick).
+She mistakenly thinks having sex will plunge her into adulthood and she can bypass the rest of the awkward inbetween years.
 She tells Krista she’s going to have sex with him in the Petworld storeroom and the audience thinks she’s joking, but she really does stalk him at his workplace, and in an ill-considered moment she accidentally sends a stream-of-consciousness offer of sex, which he takes her up on.

 This plunges her into her main crisis and she runs to the history teacher in a repeat of what we saw in the opening scene.
 The most memorable line is repeated, “I’m going to kill myself” then there is a cutaway and we understand the initial scene just took place.